pawbyte/GPE-Updater-Client/README.md

 ## Build Requirements

-Various libraries are needed for the project to be built correctly.
+This software requires extra libraries to be built correctly.

-These tools/utilities are needed to build this project from source:
+These tools and utilities are needed to build this project from source:
  * CMake 2.6+
  * Compiler with C++ 11 support
  * CURL
    * libssl-1_1
    * libcrypto-1_1

-These libraries should be included in your include paths:
+These libraries should be in the include paths:
  * CURL-devel

 These tools are needed to further development and testing: